katekourbatova/helium-overflow/README.md

 * A vote can be an upvote (+1) or a downvote (-1)

-* A vote can be on questions or answers
+* A vote can be on questions, answers or comments

-    * Votes have a polymorphic association with Questions and Answers
+    * Votes have a polymorphic association with Questions, Answers, and Comments